clarencze/clarencze/README.md

 # Hi there 👋, I'm Clarence Aquino

-🎓 Computer Engineering Student

-💻 Aspiring Software Engineer

-🚀 Passionate about Software Development, IoT, and Backend Systems
+I am a Computer Engineering student aspiring to become a Software Engineer.
+I am passionate about software development, IoT, and backend systems, with a focus on backend development, SQL databases, and building efficient, scalable systems.
+I enjoy working on technical projects that involve system design, data management, and real-world problem solving.

 ## 🚀 About Me

-* 🌱 Currently learning Django, Python, Javascript
+* 🌱 Currently learning Python, Javascript
 * 🔭 Building software and hardware projects
 * 🎯 Goal: Become a Software Engineer
 * ⚡ Fun fact: I enjoy building systems that combine software and hardware